miguelzeph/interview-questions/index.md

 - **practice makes perfect**
 |**To be honest with you**
 |**believe that**
+|**refuse**:recusar

 ##### possible answers
-- To be honest with you guys, I wasn't looking for a job in this moment, because I was hundred porcent focosed in improve my vocabulary in english, but how the oppotunity appears to me, I couldn't say not and know I'm here doing my best for you guys...andddd....
+- To be honest with you guys, I wasn't looking for a job in this moment, because I was hundred porcent focosed in improve my vocabulary in english, but how the oppotunity appears to me, How can I refuse it?
+I couldn't say not and know I'm here doing my best for you guys...andddd....
 I don't have afraid to make mistakes just because to learn you need to lost some time, I believe that the practice makes perfect.
 It's all that I have to say.

 <!-- MODELO PRONTO